-Figure 2 schematically illustrates the experimental setup used to simulate the atmospheric process depicted in Figure 1.
-Aerosol samples, as detailed in Table 2, were produced by nebulizing their precursor solution using a home-built nebulizer equipped

-- 105 with a sonicator.
+Figure 2 schematically illustrates the experimental setup used to simulate the atmospheric process depicted in Fig. 1.
+Aerosol samples, as detailed in Table 2, were produced by nebulizing their precursor solution using a home-built nebulizer equipped with a sonicator.
 Following its generation, the aerosol was brought to equilibrium at the relative humidity (RH) of the experiment using a humidified counterflow system, in which water vapor was exchanged across a permeable membrane to obtain equilibrium between the two gas flows.
-The flow of the carrier gas was in $2.5 \,\mathrm{L}\,\mathrm{min}^{-1}$ of N2 (99.999%) or pressurized air.
-This gas rate was chosen to achieve a sufficiently long aerosol residence time (t{τ}) in the aerosol flow tube (AFT).
-The AFT consisted of a perfluoroalkoxycopolymer (PFA) tube of 7 cm inner diameter.
-It features movable teflon inserts, acting as inlet - and outlet, inserted from both ends into the AFT.
-These symmetric inserts are conically shaped to ensure a laminar flow profile.
-The inlets are equipped with valves that are used for aerosol gas flow and to bypass AFT.
-In this work, we used a fixed length that gives an AFT volume of about 6 L, resulting in $t_r = 150$ s.
-Seven UV lamps (UVA Phillips) were surrounding the aerosol flow tube to mimic atmospheric relevant UV-aging processes (see Section 2.3).
-Two RH sensors measured the humidity of the gas up/-and downstream of the aerosolflowtube.
-A dry dilution flow of 3 L min-1 was added to provide sufficient sample flow - 115 for the instruments.
-The charcoal denuder downstream of the aerosolflowtube was used to eliminate the gas phase products.
-Aerosol samples were drawn into the OPROSI instrument at 5 Lmin^{-1} through the aerosol-conditioning unit.
-A scanning mobility particle sizer (SMPS, TSI) consisting of an electrostatic classifier (Model 3082) with a differential mobility analyzer (DMA, Model 3081A) and a condensation particle counter (CPC, Model 3750) was used to measure the aerosol concentration and size distribution throughout all experiments.
-The SMPS inlet flow was set to 0.2 Lmin^{-1} and it recorded scans every - 120 $2 \min$ and 45 s.
-The data collected by the OPROSI, which performed scans every 20 s, was normalized using the aerosol mass concentration.
-The excess flow of $0.2(1) \text{ Lmin}^{-1}$ ensured that the AFT remained slightly above ambient pressure throughout the experiments.
+The flow of the carrier gas was in $2.5 \,\mathrm{L\,min^{-1}}$ of N_2 (99.999 %) or pressurized air.
+This gas flow rate was chosen to achieve a sufficiently long aerosol residence time (t_r) in the aerosol flow tube (AFT).
+The AFT consisted of a perfluoroalkoxy (PFA) copolymer tube of 7 cm inner diameter.
+It featured movable Teflon inserts, acting as inlet and outlet, inserted from both ends into the AFT.
+These symmetric inserts were conically shaped to ensure a laminar flow profile.
+The inlets were equipped with valves that were used for aerosol gas flow and to bypass the AFT.
+In this work, we used a fixed length that gave an AFT volume of about 6L, resulting in $t_r = 150$ s.
+Seven UV lamps (UVA, Phillips) surrounded the AFT to mimic atmospheric-relevant UV-aging processes (see Sect.
+2.3).
+Two RH sensors measured the humidity of the gas upstream and downstream of the AFT.
+A dry dilution flow of 3 Lmin-1 was added to provide sufficient sample flow for the instruments.
+A charcoal denuder downstream of the AFT was used to eliminate the gas-phase products.
+Aerosol samples were drawn into the OPROSI instrument at 5 L min-1 through the aerosol-conditioning unit.
+A scanning mobility particle sizer (SMPS, TSI), consisting of an electrostatic classifier (Model 3082) with a differential mobility analyzer (DMA, Model 3081A) and a condensation particle counter (CPC, Model 3750), was used to measure the aerosol concentration and size distribution throughout all experiments.
+The SMPS inlet flow was set to 0.2 Lmin-1, and it recorded scans every 2 min and 45 s.
+The data collected by the OPROSI, which performed scans every 20 s, were normalized using the aerosol mass concentration.
+The excess flow of $0.2 \pm 0.1 \, \mathrm{Lmin}^{-1}$ ensured that the AFT remained slightly above ambient pressure throughout the experiments.